cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 : A data item that follows the syntactic structure of CBOR.
 A well-formed data item uses the initial bytes and the byte strings and/or data items that are implied by their values as defined in CBOR and is not followed by extraneous data.
-CBOR parsers only return contents from well-formed data items.
+CBOR decoders only return contents from well-formed data items.

 Valid: